xcore/sc_multi_uart/doc/programming_guide.rst

 Programming guide
 =================

-This section discusses the programming aspects of the Multi UART component and typical implementation and usage of the API.
+This section discusses the programming aspects of the MultiUART component and typical implementation and usage of the API.

 Structure
 ~~~~~~~~~~